• Skip to primary navigation

 1) Spider-Man has approximately 700 billion tie-in series.
 I make an effort to find a place for many, and definitely all of the good ones, but some may slip through the cracks.
 As always, if you see something, say something.

 2) My ‘modern’ Marvel era kicks off with the start of the 2000’s and the launch of Marvel Knights.
 There are TONS of great Spider-Man stories from before this time, and there’s also a Clone Saga.
-I include the essentials below.
+I include a top 10 fast track below, as well as a more complete guide to the full history of Spidey.
+If you just want the modern stuff though, jump to “Where to Start With Modern Spider-Man!”

 3) Amazing Spider-Man is the flagship Spidey title, and as a result I may give short shrift to some of the other offshoots.
 Essentially, if you’re looking for the cleanest possible route through Spider-Man continuity, stick to AMS, with the occasional Civil War/Event interruption.
 Additionally, I’ll do my best to avoid spoilers for those catching up.